— Abraham Lincoln

-I am running for the State Senate, seeking the privilege of serving all citizens in Washington State’s 39th District to fix our problems and help build stronger families.
+I ran for State Senate in 2018, seeking the privilege of serving all citizens in Washington State’s 39th District to fix our problems and help build stronger families.
 Strong families build strong economies.
 I will represent all the people of the 39th District — not just those who vote for me, but especially those who voted against me, and those too young or infirm to vote.

 Running for Senate means I listen to the people of the 39th District.
 We need to fix the problems, not the blame.
 Both Democrat and Republican career politicians either voted for the problems we face or were absent and refused to vote to correct them.
 We deserve better.